All deadlines are at 11:59 PM Anywhere On Earth on the given date.

 Final submissions will be due on Monday 22nd January 2024, Anywhere on Earth Time.
 After receiving the reviews, there will also be a short rebuttal period to allow the authors to raise any critical concerns they have with the reviews, clarify misunderstandings, and signpost intended minor edits.

 At least one author of each accepted paper must register for, (virtually) attend, and present the work at the conference for the paper to appear in the conference proceedings in the ACM Digital Library.
 Note that depending on the number of submissions, to accommodate constraints related to how much time is available in the conference program, we might not be able to guarantee that every paper has an oral presentation slot, and some papers might need to be presented as posters.

 We expect all submissions to adhere to the following policies:

 Submitted papers must be up to 14 pages (including all figures and tables) in the single-column format, plus unlimited pages for references.
+Submitted papers must be written in English.
 References should be in the ACM Reference Format.
 An extra page is permitted when authors include ethical considerations, researchers positionality, and adverse impacts statements on the last page of their paper (note that this extra page can only be used for these statements).

 Authors can upload supplementary materials with their submissions.
 In such cases, please upload only one document, placing appendices or supplementary material at the end of the submission.
 Keep in mind that reviewers are not obligated to read these materials.